Bloom’s taxonomy has long been used by teachers everywhere to help plan lessons and designing curricula but what is it and how can it be used?

 Analysis.
 (Breaks down the content and structure of the material).

 This level of educational goals is based on logical thinking.
 To achieve the objectives appropriate to the level of analysis, students should be instructed such as:

-Distinguish, confirm, sketch, list all possible consequences, categorise, organise, translate, contrast, differentiate, question, investigate, examine, determine, compare, discriminate, detect, calculate, classify, outline, analyse.
+Distinguish, confirm, sketch, list all possible consequences, categorize, organize, translate, contrast, differentiate, question, investigate, examine, determine, compare, discriminate, detect, calculate, classify, outline, analyze.